Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 `<Usage Name>.<Symbol>`

-For example, this accesses the `sin_f64` function inside the trigonometry file:
+For example, this accesses the `sin_f64` function inside the floating_point module:
 `floating_point.sin_f64(10.0)`

 ### Overriding of usage name